Negation

 Negation with 안

 Compound predicates are of the form noun + 하다.
 For example, .
-If a predicate is not a compound predicate, it can be negated by placing 안 before to the predicate.
-This construction can not be used for proposotive or imperative clauses.
+If a predicate is not a compound predicate, it can be negated by placing the adverb 안 before the predicate.
+This construction can not be used for propositive or imperative clauses.
+It did not rain so (I) refolded (my) umbrella.

 The construction can also be used to negate a predicate where 지 is placed after the predicate stem.